yusiqo/ghost/README.md

 # Ghost Package Manager

-Ghost is a lightweight package manager designed for Arch Linux users.
+Ghost is a lightweight package manager designed for Debian and Arch Linux users.
 It allows you to fetch and install packages effortlessly while also offering compatibility with other package managers like `yay` and `apt` for missing dependencies.

 ---